VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 Where `[...]` represent the lines of code implementing the model (not shown here).

-The interesting bit is in the function declaration at the top, this is how all the magic happens.
-The first argument is called `leaf`, and is an instance of a [`LeafModels`](@ref) with a photosynthesis type that is a subtype of `Fvcb`: `LeafModels{I,E,<:Fvcb,<:AbstractGsModel,S}`.
-We also note that this particular implementation needs a model for the stomatal conductance.
+The interesting bit is in the function declaration at the top.
+This is where all the magic happens.
+The first argument is called `leaf`, and is an instance of a [`LeafModels`](@ref) with a photosynthesis type that is a (sub-)type of `Fvcb`: `LeafModels{I,E,<:Fvcb,<:AbstractGsModel,S}`.
+We also note that this particular implementation needs a model for the stomatal conductance (this is the `<:AbstractGsModel` bit).

 Now if we look again at what are the fields of a [`LeafModels`](@ref):